Remember Jewish Wysokie (near Zakrzew and Bychawa, Lublin)

 In 1930s Poland, there was an increase in anti-semitic incidents; in Wysokie, Jewish citizens faced an economic boycott.
 Some Poles with nationalist beliefs promoted "Don't buy from the Jews" slogans.

 Wysokie had between 350 and 550 Jews in 1939.
-Jewish communities nearby included: Gielczew (unknown Jewish population), Nowy Dwor (20 Jews), Studzianki (45 Jews), Zakrzew (50 Jews) and Zdzilowice (100 Jews).
-The Jews from these towns and villages were largely murdered in the Shoah.
+Jewish communities nearby included: Gielczew (unknown Jewish population), Nowy Dwor (20 Jews), Stara Wies (50 Jews), Studzianki (45 Jews), Zakrzew (50 Jews) and Zdzilowice (100 Jews).
+The Jews from these towns and villages were all murdered in the Holocaust.

 WYSOKIE DURING THE HOLOCAUST